AthayaRahma00/data-analytics-projects/Pizza Sales/README.md

 - **Bottom 5 Pizzas by Quantity**
 - **Top 5 Pizzas by Total Orders**
 - **Bottom 5 Pizzas by Total Orders**

+  ## Power BI Dashboard
+  The dashboard visualize KPIs, trends, and performance metrics of pizza sales using interactive visuals in Power BI.

+  ## Dashboard Preview

 ## Contact Me
 - 📎 [LinkedIn](https://www.linkedin.com/in/athaya-rahma-puteri)